foreverphoenix/the-phoenix-flavour/content/tpf/mod-installation-1/step-2.md

 Fullscreen=false
 Borderless=true
 FramerateLimit=60

+[HAVOK]
+PhysicsDamageMult=0

+[Miscellaneous]
+LoadScreenFilter=true
+LoadScreenAllow=
+LoadScreenBlock=DynDOLOD.esm
 ```

 *This will force Borderless Fullscreen regardless of your INI settings so that (on Windows 10 systems) the DXGI flip model feature works, improving performance.
-The framerate will be capped at 60FPS which is still ideal for Skyrim although increasing or removing the cap will no longer break the game.*
+The framerate will be capped at 60FPS which is still ideal for Skyrim although increasing or removing the cap will no longer break the game.
+Additionally, the random physics damage from colliding with objects will be disabled.
+The meme loadscreens from DynDOLOD will also no longer appear.*

 - Save your changes and close the editor.
 - Back in Mod Organizer 2, press F5 to refresh the interface.